stormwinddevloper/flutter-animations/README.md

 # flutter-animations
-All coursefiles for the Flutter Animations tutorial series on the Net Ninja youtube channel.
+All coursefiles for the Flutter Animations tutorial course.